-Revithia is a chickpea soup that is packed with vegetables.
+Revithia is a Greek chickpea soup that is packed with vegetables.
 Refreshingly flavoured with lemon, this soup is perfect for the warmer days as well as the colder months when we naturally gravitate towards soup.

 As with many Greek recipes, the beauty of the dish lies in the simplicity of the ingredients.
 All you need to make it are standard soup ingredients - carrots, celery and onions - along with chickpeas, lemon, some herbs and stock.